TheSpaghettiDetective/obico-server/website/docs/user-guides/moonraker-obico/webcam.md

 ```

-### Multiple Webcams in Mainsail/fluidd - One webcam in Obico
+### Multiple Webcams in Mainsail/fluidd - One webcam in Obico {#multiple-webcams-in-mainsailfluidd---one-webcam-in-obico}

 If you have two webcams configured in Mainsail or fluidd, but you only want one specific webcam to be shown in Obico at all times, simply add the name of the webcam from Mainsail/fluidd to the ```moonraker-obico.cfg``` file.